madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 </details>

 ### Configuring Magento 2 Plugin Notification
-To configure the Magento 2 plugin notification URL, follow the steps given below.
+To configure the Magento 2 plugin Notification URL, follow the steps given below.
 1. Login to your MAP account.

 2. Select the **Environment** from drop-down list.